Genetic variation &

 Image credit: Pawel Czerwinski

 Cytochrome P450 (CYP) drug‐metabolizing enzymes regulate drug metabolism and may contribute to interindividual differences in antidepressant response.
-Here, we investigated the effects of genetic variability in CYP2C19 and CYP2D6 on response, tolerability, and serum concentrations in 178 individuals treated with escitalopram (ESC) from weeks 0-8 (Phase I), who at week 8, either continued on ESC if they were responders or were augmented with ARI if they were non-responders for another eight weeks (Phase II).
+We have investigated the effects of genetic variability in CYP2C19 and CYP2D6 on plasma levels, response, and tolerability.

 symptom improvement2.PNG